Program Purpose#

 The Division#

 The City's preservation program began in 1968 when City Council passed Fort Collins' first preservation ordinance, establishing the Landmark Preservation Commission (now the Historic Preservation Commission).
 In 1984, the program moved under the City's Planning department with its first dedicated staff person.
-Since that time, Historic Preservation Services has grown to a small team in the Community Development & Neighborhood Services Department that supports historic preservation activities throughout the city, including design review on over 200 individually-designated historic properties and four historic districts.
+Since that time, Historic Preservation Services has grown to a small team in the Community Development & Neighborhood Services Department that supports historic preservation activities throughout the city, including llandmark design review of any proposed exterior changes to 324 individually-designated historic properties and four historic districts.

 The Historic Preservation Services division works collaboratively with citizens, developers, and staff, participating in key community planning and development projects affecting historic and cultural resources in Fort Collins.
 New construction, and the alteration or demolition of existing buildings, is reviewed for its effect on neighborhood and community character.
 Good design and rehabilitation of historic homes and businesses is encouraged through a large number of financial incentive programs available to citizens